Wild Women Don't Have the Blues

 48-hour personal streaming rental for in-home use only.

-Wild Women Don't Have the Blues shows how the blues were born out of the economic and social transformation of African American life early in this century.
+Wild Women Don't Have the Blues shows how the blues were born out of the economic and social transformation of African American life early at the turn of the 20th century.
 It recaptures the lives and times of Ma Rainey, Bessie Smith, Ida Cox, Alberta Hunter, Ethel Waters and the other legendary women who made the blues a vital part of American culture.
 The film brings together for the first time dozens of rare, classic renditions of the early blues.

 What we call the blues can be traced back to the work songs of generations of Black fieldhands.
 Ma Rainey, "Mother of the Blues," first put this folk idiom on stage in 1902.
 Others, like Ida Cox and Bessie Smith, took songs like "Downhearted Blues" and "Jailhouse Blues" on the road with traveling vaudeville and minstrel shows.

-The Blues performers provided cultural continuity for millions of blacks who migrated from the rural South to the industrial cities of the North during World War I. Mamie Smith broke new ground in the 1920s when she shouted out "Crazy Blues" - the first blues recording by a a black woman and one that opened up the recording industry to black artists.
-Bessie Smith brought black music to a national audience in the groundbreaking early "talkie" St. Louis Blues.
+The Blues performers provided cultural continuity for millions of Black people who migrated from the rural South to the industrial cities of the North during World War I. Mamie Smith broke new ground in the 1920s when she shouted out "Crazy Blues" - the first blues recording by a Black woman and one that opened up the recording industry to Black artists.
+Bessie Smith brought Black music to a national audience in the groundbreaking early "talkie" St. Louis Blues.

 Survivors of the blues era remind us that celebrity status offered little protection against segregation and economic exploitation.
 Few of these women received much financial reward from their popularity.